-Option B is a back end load investment option
+• Option B is a back end load investment option

-The categories of units are accounted for separately and any increases or decreases in net assets attributable to contractholders during the year are allocated proportionately to each category.
+The category of units is accounted for separately and any increases or decreases in net assets attributable to contractholders during the year are allocated to the category.

 5. CAPITAL MANAGEMENT

 The Fund is not subject to externally imposed capital requirements and has no legal restrictions on the issue, repurchase or resale of redeemable units beyond those included in the Fund's offering document.
 Units are redeemed at the NAV per unit of a Fund on the redemption date.
 The capital received by a Fund is utilized within the respective investment mandate of the Fund.